jcdoig/jcdoig.github.io/README.md

 |                 |       |     | 185.199.110.153  |
 |                 |       |     | 185.199.111.153  |
 | www             | CNAME | 1h  | jcdoig.github.io |

-Once github verifies that your domain is pointing to their server they will allow you to check the use HTTPS checkbox.